AlphaFold Distillation for Protein Design

 \subsection{Distillation Experimental Results}

-In this section we present evaluation results of the model after training it on the presented datasets.
-We note that to further improve the data imbalance problem, during training we employed weighted sampling in the minibatch generation as well as used Focal loss \citep{lin2017focal} in place of the traditional cross-entropy loss.
-The results for (p)TM-based datasets are shown in Table~\ref{tab:exp_distill}.
-We see that AFDistill trained on TM 42K dataset performed the best, followed by the dataset with the augmentations, and the synthetic data.
-For the (p)LDDT-based datasets, we observe that increasing the scale, coupled with the data balancing, improves the validation performance.
-In Fig.~\ref{fig:times} we show scatter plots of the true vs pTM scores and pLDDT values on the entire validation set.
-We see a clear diagonal pattern in both plots, where the predicted and true values match.
-There are also some number of incorrect predictions (reflected along the off-diagonal), where we see that for the true scores in the upper range, the predicted scores are lower, indicating that AFDistill tends to underestimate them.
+In this section, we discuss the model evaluation results after training on the presented datasets.
+To address data imbalance, we used weighted sampling during minibatch generation and Focal loss \citep{lin2017focal} instead of traditional cross-entropy loss.
+Table~\ref{tab:exp_distill} shows results for (p)TM-based datasets.
+AFDistill trained on TM 42K performed the best, followed by augmented and synthetic data.
+For (p)LDDT-based datasets, increasing scale and data balancing improved validation performance.

+In Fig.~\ref{fig:times} we show kernel density plots of the true vs pTM scores and pLDDT values on the entire validation set.
+Majority of the density is concentrated along the diagonal, indicating that the predicted scores match well with the ground truth.
+The mismatches are grouped in off-diagonal regions, but these areas have low density, indicating that the predictions are still accurate.
+Moreover, since the data for TM 42K is skewed towards 1.0 (top density plot in Fig. \ref{fig:tm_density}), most of the data is clustered in upper left corner.
+On the other hand, for the dataset pLDDT bal 60M which is balanced (bottom panel in Fig. \ref{fig:tm_density}), the predictions and true values are spread more uniformly along the diagonal.

 Finally, in Fig.~\ref{fig:tm_examples} and \ref{fig:plddt_examples}, we show a few examples of the data samples together with the corresponding AFDistill predictions.
 Fig.~\ref{fig:times} and Fig.~\ref{fig:train_ex}, \ref{fig:scatter} (in Appendix) also show plots of SC (pTM or pLDDT) versus TM score, indicating that AFDistill is a viable tool for regularizing protein representation to enforce structural consistency or structural scoring of protein sequences, reflecting its overall composition and naturalness (in terms of plausible folded structure).